+Parks are critical to urban planning.
 Perhaps one of the biggest problems when it comes to designing and allocating space for urban development is that parks are merely a “perk” or a “visual” accent for urban areas that serve no other purpose than recreation.

 Certainly, residents can take pleasure in larger, open spaces, with a natural setting that provides a pleasant contrast to the stone and metal architecture that is typical of urbanized areas.
 However, construction economists see the real benefit of park spaces when they are smartly planned in placement and usage.

 Parks can be invaluable in providing alternative routes for both pedestrians and cyclists that allow them to enjoy a more pleasant setting, while still efficiently traveling from one point to the next, outside of the typical city sidewalks.
-Dedicated park bike and pedestrian paths can be far more accommodating and safer than typical city routes that divide up existing roads with bike lanes, leaving both cyclists and drivers to the mercy of unpredictable traffic activity.
+Dedicated park bike and pedestrian paths can be far more accommodating and safer than typical city routes that divide up existing roads with bike lanes, leaving both cyclists and drivers at the mercy of unpredictable traffic activity.

 The biggest economic benefit comes with networks of linear parks.
-These can provide a super low-cost subway, or rideshare network, that takes congestion off of other surface routes, while providing scenic passage through ecological corridors.
+These can provide a super low-cost subway or ride-share network, that takes congestion off of other surface routes while providing scenic passage through ecological corridors.

 Parks can also be designated areas to bring residents together.
 The presence of a community center, or even community-centric planning, such as garden spaces, gives both adults and children a chance to come together in common activities that can actually benefit the entire area.
-A properly planned and used park can have major social benefits for a neighborhood, and provide safer areas for residents to plan and partake in activities.
+A properly planned and utilized park can have major social benefits for a neighborhood, and provide safer areas for residents to plan and partake in activities.